trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 $$ p_i^{l+1} = (1-\omega) p_i^l + \omega \frac{\rho_0 - \rho_i{adv} \sum_{j \neq i} a_{ij}p_j^l}{a{ii}}$$

 Therefore the diagonal elements $a_{ii}$ and the sum $\sum_{j \neq i} a_{ij}p_j^l$ need to be determined.
-This can be done efficently by seperating the formula for the pressure force acceleration into a summantor which describes the displacement of particle i due to the pressure value of particle i, and one summantor which describes the displacement du to the pressure values of the neighboring particles $p_j$.
+This can be done efficently by seperating the formula for the pressure force acceleration into a summantor which describes the displacement of particle i due to the pressure value of particle i, and one summantor which describes the displacement du to the pressure values of the neighboring particles

 $$ \Delta t^2 \frac{\mathbb{F}_i^p}{m_i} &= -\Delta t^2 \sum_j m_j \left( \frac{p_i}{\rho_i^2} + \frac{p_j}{\rho_j^2} \right)\nabla W_{ij} \n &= \left( - \Delta t^2 \sum_j \frac{m_j}{\rho_i^2} \nabla W_{ij} \right) p_i + \sum_j - \Delta t^2 \frac{m_j}{\rho_j^2} \nabla W_{ij}p_j$$